Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

     22.03,42.46,17.18
     22.04,42.47,17.19

-attacks_path
+attacks
 ------------------------
 *This is an optional value*

-This is the path, relative to the config file, to the attacks YAML file.
-The contents of this file are described in the :ref:`Attacks` section.
+There are multiple types of attack available.
+They are described in the :ref:`Attacks` section.
 If this option is left out, or commented out, the simulation will run without attacks.

+If you want to put the attacks in a separate file, see the section :ref:`Attacks in a separate file`.

 Splitting up the config file